-When The ICIR reporter visited the stream he noticed that the wastewater from the Nestle factory running directly into the stream through pipes.
-Also, cow dung littered the surrounding of the stream increasing chances of pollution.
+When The ICIR reporter visited the stream he noticed that the wastewater from the Nestle factory runs directly into the stream through pipes.
+Also, cow dung littered the surrounding of the stream increasing the chances of pollution.

 A water sample obtained from the stream in Manderegi on 28th February tested at the National Institute of Science Laboratory Technology, Ibadan, shows significant pollution.

 The tested sample indicated a high presence of pathogenic bacteria at 1.3 x 10-3 mg/L beyond the recommended World Health Organisation WHO, limits of 1.0 × 101 mg/L. Also, the total coliform count showed that it was 1.0 × 102 in excess against the WHO 0.00 limits prescribed by the global health body.

 A high coliform count shows that bacteria associated with human and warm-blooded animal waste are present in the water.
 Diseases such as typhoid fever, hepatitis, gastroenteritis, and dysentery can be contracted from the water with a high coliform count.
 It is recommended that faecal coliform be absent from drinking water.